nordeim/SG-Point-Of-Sale/README (v1.2).md

 ### Module Interaction Flowchart

 The flow of control and data is unidirectional and decoupled, ensuring a responsive UI and testable components.
 The `ApplicationCore` acts as a Dependency Injection (DI) container, providing services and managers to the components that need them.
-The following diagram illustrates the flow for finalizing a sale.
+The following diagram illustrates the flow for the most complex operation: finalizing a sale.

 ```mermaid
 graph TD